gwilku/jscan-docs/general/getting_started.rst

 	The second way of obtaining a license is entering settings (gear icon in top right corner) -> “manage licenses".
 In this screen you can buy a license to assign it later during connection.
 Note that this is the only way of obtaining a license if you are using a WiFi adapter, as on most phones you will not be able to access the internet while connected to the adapter’s WiFI network.

+*I bought a license, but nothing happened!!!
+What next?!*
+	Correct.
+Almost.
+You can check in Settings > Manage Licenses & Account > Status if the number of purchased licenses increased.
+If yes (if you have more "Purchased" than "Used" licenses) just `Connect`_ to your vehicle.
+That's it.

 **********
 Connecting
 **********